leobroom/Daxs/README.md

 It is built on top of SDL 3 (via a SDL3-CS wrapper) and supports hundreds of gamepad models and variants out of the box — automatically using SDL’s unified input layer.

-Daxs is designed to give Rhino a stable gamepad interface with ergonomic APIs and customizable mappings
+Daxs is designed to give Rhino a stable gamepad interface and customizable mappings

 ## Key Features